-- Blackboard access will remain and be removed based upon current student access removal schedules depending upon matriculation.
-The employee will be removed from any employee organizations or groups within Blackboard.
+- Canvas access will remain and be removed based upon current student access removal schedules depending upon matriculation.
+The employee will be removed from any employee organizations or groups within Canvas.

 - Firefly/ESS access will remain but only with the defined roles the affected individual is maintaining after separation.
 For an employee who is a student this would mean that they would retain their student role access to the system.
 Personal employee functions performed in ESS will be available 90 days after separation.

 - Limited Firefly/ESS access will be provided for 90 days.

 All external IT service (social media, external web sites, etc.) account passwords will be changed and the separating employee account will be removed unless continued use is authorized by the supervisor within the conditions of separation.